TheThingSystem/steward/nodewiki/steward/RaspberryPi.md

 _NOTE: Unlike most modern Linux distributions /bin/bash and /bin/sh are different things on the Pi.
 So before starting the steward, you'll need to open up the run.sh script.
 Edit the #! line at the top to use bash_rather than sh_.

+###Possible Problems

+The steward currently starts up, however there may be problems with Bluetooth LE.
+If you see the following error,

+    warning: [discovery] BLE unable to start scanning diagnostic=Cannot call method 'startScanning' of null

+the steward will be unable to talk to Bluetooth devices.

 ###Possible Errors

 1) If you get an error saying "function not found" then open the run.sh script in an editor and make sure you changed the #! line to be #!/bin/bash rather than #!/bin/sh.

+2) If the steward crashes on startup complaining about a _DNSServiceBrowse_ error related to the Axis Camera,

+    /home/pi/steward/steward/node_modules/mdns/lib/browser.js:64
+      dns_sd.DNSServiceBrowse(self.serviceRef, flags, ifaceIdx, '' + requested_typ
+             ^
+    Error: dns service error: unknown
+        at new Browser (/home/pi/steward/steward/node_modules/mdns/lib/browser.js:64:10)
+        at Object.exports.start (/home/pi/steward/steward/devices/devices-media/media-camera-axis.js:69:11)
+        at /home/pi/steward/steward/core/utility.js:108:41
+        at Object.oncomplete (fs.js:107:15)

+then you need to comment out the driver.
+In the devices/devices-media/media-camera-axis.js file, insert the following at the top,

+     exports.start = function() {};
+     return;

+and the steward should start normally.

-2) If you get an error  saying "Invalid ELF header" it's likely that you have accidentally installed OS X binaries from the Mac installation on to the Pi.
+3) If you get an error  saying "Invalid ELF header" it's likely that you have accidentally installed OS X binaries from the Mac installation on to the Pi.
 Go into the _steward_ directory and

     rm -rf node_modules
     npm install -l

 which will rebuild the binaries.
 You'll have to move the git checkout of the _noble_ library out of the way before you do so because otherwise the _npm_ install will fail.

-3) If you don't see the message,
+4) If you don't see the message,

     notice: [server] listening on wss://0.0.0.0:8888